LSE-MY457/lse-my457.github.io/README.md

-# MY457: Causal Inference for Observational and Experimental Studies
+# MY457/557: Course Website

-**What this is**: Course website for MY457 and MY557 at the London School of Economics and Political Science.
+**What this repo is**: Course website for MY457 and MY557 at the London School of Economics and Political Science.

-**Following along**: Feel free to fork this repo and clone it to your local machine, then sync your fork and pull from the synced repo periodically to stay up to date.
-Or you can just follow along on the website.

-**Special thanks**: This course has benefitted tremendously from materials made available by a number of outstanding scholars and teachers.
-I would especially like to thank Jens Hainmueller, Dominik Hangartner, and Teppei Yamamoto on whose materials this course draws heavily, and to Kiril Borusyak, Paul Goldsmith-Pinkham, and Peter Hull for their publicly available materials.
+**Following along**: The materials linked in the website are available in the [course_materials](https://github.com/LSE-MY457/course_materials) repo.
+Feel free to fork/clone that repo.